1Air Jordan Sneakers

 20. We call people with red hair "redheads" as opposed to "orange heads" because the phrase has been around longer than the color orange.
 The color orange was described as red up until the 1500s when the first reference of orange in the English language can be found.

 The concept of a soulmate was originally put forth by Plato.
 According to his story, humans originally had 4 arms, 4 legs, and 2 faces.
 The Gods feared humans were too powerful and so Zeus split them in two, condemning them to spend their lives searching for the other half of their soul.

 22. Charles B. McVay III, the captain of the USS Indianapolis was court-martialed for its' sinking in 1945.
 In 1996, a history project by a sixth-grader named Hunter Scott cleared his name.

 23. In 1974, a lawyer wrote to the Cleveland Browns threatening to sue if their fans kept throwing paper airplanes at games, and got the reply “Attached is a letter that we received on November 19, 1974.
 I feel that you should be aware that some as*hole is signing your name to stupid letters.”

 24. The practice of playing music for callers on hold began with a faulty phone line connection.
 A loose wire touching the steel frame of an office building caused it to act as a giant radio receiver, allowing callers to hear music from local radio stations while they waited on hold.

-25. Wallabies in Australian have been observed eating opium poppies and creating crop circles as they hop around “as high as a kite.”
+25. Wallabies in Australia have been observed eating opium poppies and creating crop circles as they hop around “as high as a kite.”